-I‘d not be troubled if over the door of the Giant’s Causeway Visitor Centre it said “Here be Giants” because everything about this place is, well, gigantic, whether stamped into being by Finn McCool on his own or by a league of giants bashing basalt into 3, 4, 5, 6 or 7-sided columns (although mostly hexagonal ones) as a prelude to some wild and improbable muster.
+I'd not be troubled if above the entrance to the Giant's Causeway Visitor Centre it said "Here be Giants" because everything about this place is, well, gigantic, whether stamped into being by Finn McCool on his own or by a league of giants bashing basalt into 3, 4, 5, 6 or 7-sided columns (although mostly hexagonal ones) as a prelude to some wild and improbable muster.
 Would that be any easier to understand than a narrative that tells of volcanic activity 50-60 million years ago which squeezed out of the earth some 40,000 black basalt columns?
 The Visitors Centre does both, and amply, in a spectacular fashion so that one is prepared for the descent to this other-worldly shoreline.

 A truly gigantic landscape

 The first surprise is that the place is vast.
 A dozen or so bays and headlands weave along this section of the North Antrim coast.
 Six miles of footpaths follow this wavy line, some climbing from beach to cliff-top, threading their way safely across steep slopes, some being on-the-level, wheelchair-friendly trundles.
 The National Trust maintains these against the non-stop march of erosion.
 The typical starting point offers views above The Little Causeway and The Middle Causeway before disgorging you onto the edge of The Grand Causeway, names adopted over the years as the Causeway's renown has attracted visitors from far and wide.